PyRepair/maniple/training-data/summarize-experiment/luigi/22/prompt_response_response_9.md

-The error message indicates that there is a TypeError because the addition operation is being performed on a NoneType and an int.
-This suggests that the last_active variable is not being properly initialized, and the addition operation is failing due to the NoneType value.
+The error message indicates a `TypeError` caused by attempting to add a `NoneType` and an `int` together.
+This is likely due to the `last_active` variable being set to `None` by default, and then trying to perform arithmetic operations on it.

-To fix this issue, we need to ensure that the last_active variable is properly initialized with a default value if it is not provided.
-We can use the value of time.time() as the default value for last_active if it is not provided.
+To fix this, we need to assign the value of `time.time()` to `last_active` if no value is provided, rather than leaving it as `None`.
+This will ensure that the variable always holds a valid timestamp.

-Here's the corrected code for the __init__ function:
+Here's the corrected code for the `Worker` class with the `__init__` function fixed:

 ```python
 class Worker(object):